Crypt212/obsidian-vault/MindMap/Theory Of Computation/Theory Of Computation.md

-- Theory of Computation is a branch of computer science and mathematics concerned of whether a problem is sovlable
+- Theory of Computation is a branch of computer science and mathematics concerned with understanding the capabilities of  a problem is sovlable